pszemraj/vid2cleantxt/README.md

 Several options are available on the [HuggingFace website](https://huggingface.co/models?pipeline_tag=summarization).
 I have personally found [Google's pegasus](https://huggingface.co/google/pegasus-xsum) to be most effective for "lecture-esque" video conversion.

-I personally use several similar methods in combination with the transcription script, however it isn't in a place to posted yet.
+I personally use several similar methods in combination with the transcription script, however it isn't in a place to be officially posted yet.
 It will be posted to a public repo on this account when ready.
+For now, you can check out [this Colab notebook](https://colab.research.google.com/drive/1BSIsYHH0w5pdVxqo_nK5vHgMeBiJKKGm?usp=sharing) using the same example text that is output when the JFK speeches are transcribed.

 ## TextHero example use case